Dollar Tree Will Soon Offer $7 Items

 A person holds a Dollar Tree shopping basket.

 Bargain shoppers will soon see a big change at one of the country’s most popular discount stores — Dollar Tree.
-Its CEO, Rick Dreiling, said in a fourth-quarter earnings call that a price bump is coming.
+Its CEO, Rick Dreiling, said in a fourth-quarter earnings call in March 2024 that a price bump is coming.
 Dollar Tree raising its prices again means some items will cost as much as $7 by the end of the year.

 Dreiling called it an effort to offer more options and appeal to more customers.
 But the company, which also owns Family Dollar, has spent the last few years drifting away from its namesake mission.